braineatingmachines/braineatingmachines.github.io/index.md

 We have prepared a set of [guidelines](/courses/guidelines) applicable for class.
 These guidelines apply to all [tracks](/courses) we offer.

 ### Where are the classes being held ?
-Classes are held in Glen Rock.
+Classes are held in Glen Rock, NJ.

 <!-- ### Who is teaching this class ?